-Section B of the paper will require you to show your numerical maths ability by completing calculations and interpreting data in context.
-You will need to draw upon your knowledge and understanding to apply the data in context to the relevant questions.
+Business GCSE requires you to show numerical maths ability by completing calculations and interpreting data in context.
+You will need to apply the data in context to the relevant questions.

 Calculations

 Calculations in a business context, including;

 - Percentages and percentage changes

 - Averages

 - Revenue, costs and profit

 - Gross profit and net profit margin ratios

 - Average rate of return

 - Cash flow forecasts, including total costs, total revenue and net cash flow